 On this page you will find a list of HIV+ children in China currently waiting for their families.
 Please contact the agency listed for each child for more information on adopting these children.
 We are not affiliated with any specific agencies but work to help advocate for these children to find their forever families.
 And for the protection of the children, because of the stigma associated with HIV in their culture, many agencies do not share all identifying information about the children.

-Frankie (age 7) – SHARED LIST – Frankie has HIV and Cerebral Palsy.
-He is a special kid who would thrive in a family to love and encourage him!
-He is on the shared list at this time, but Holt still has a $3000 grant available for him.
+Frankie (age 7) – Frankie has HIV and Cerebral Palsy.
+He is a special kid who would thrive in a family to love and encourage him! *** $4000 grant available!